mobiera/.github/profile/README.md

 Create anonymous, decentralized, sophisticated and interoperable Verifiable Credentials Services by using our open source service agent, 2060-service-agent, based on Openwallet [agent-framework-javascript](https://github.com/openwallet-foundation/agent-framework-javascript).
 Deliver various types of credentials to end-users, including identity cards, badges, graduation certificates, and many other types of credentials.

-Verify trusted credentials issued by your organisation or your partners, to secure the authentication of connections to your products and services.
+Verify trusted credentials issued by your organization or your partners, to secure the authentication of connections to your products and services.

-Perform biometric authentication to compare user's face with embeded photo in Verifiable Credential.
+Perform biometric authentication to compare user's face with embedded photo in Verifiable Credential.

 And many more!

+## Getting Started

+The easiest way to get started is to jump to the [demos](https://github.com/2060-io/2060-demos).